DanZo0x/TP_DesignPattern_Rendu/readme.md

 # Justifications Design pattern

-Hello Kevin here is the .dm for all the justification
+Hello Kevin here is the .dm for all the justifications

 ## Interfaces